divanvisagie/blog/content/post/docker/index.md

 header: header.jpg
 ---

-There are 2 types of people, those who think [Docker](https://www.docker.com/) is an absolute game changer when it comes to web application development, and those who don't know what Docker is.
+There are two types of people, those who think [Docker](https://www.docker.com/) is an absolute game changer when it comes to web application development, and those who don't know what Docker is.
 If you belong to the latter group, my goal here is to make you part of the former.

 Most modern web applications who's scope extends beyond "Hello World" will at some point encounter a situation where they will interact with another application over a network connection, be that a database, logging system or any other type of network application.
 Most of these applications require specific setup and dependencies, some can even span different languages and ecosystems, or worst of all, two different versions of the same language.